Elizabeth Jacobs (anthropologist): Anthropology

 Working with her extraordinarily able Nehalem Tillamook consultant Clara Pearson, Jacobs recorded extensive ethnographic and folkloric materials that far surpass in quality and quantity the Tillamook research of previous investigators.
 Jacobs' collaboration with Pearson eventually resulted in the publication of "Nehalem Tillamook Tales, an exceptional collection of myths and tales recorded in English.

 Elizabeth Jacobs worked with Clara Pearson again in 1934 for two weeks in 1934 and used that opportunity to record Pearson's collection of Nehalem myths and folktales, which resulted in Nehalem Tillamook Tales, published in 1959.

 Psychotherapy

 In the 1940s.
 Elizabeth returned to the University of Washington to attend the School of Social Work.
 She earned her master's in psychiatric social work in 1949.

 Melvin died in 1971 and Elizabeth dedicated much of her later years to her work as a psychotherapist.
+Before his death, the couple had planned to establish a anthropological research fund as part of their estate.
+Elizabeth began supporting anthropological projects that she thought Melvin would appreciate.
+Eventually, a board was appointed and The Jacobs Research Fund for The University of Washington was established.